Marco-Data26/Sales-Analysis-Adidas/README.md

 ## Objective

-The company experienced a significant revenue drop in 2020 compared to 2021 and wanted to identify the key drivers behind this decline while providing strategic recommendations to support revenue recovery and future growth.
+This analysis investigates the factors behind the lower revenue levels in 2020 compared to the 2021 expansion, identifying key drivers of growth and providing actionable strategies to ensure long-term recovery and scalability.

 ## Key Insights